Study Reveals America’s Top Health Questions

 Methodology

-In February 2022 we analyzed more than 100 Google search terms related to health.
+In February 2022, we analyzed more than 100 Google search terms related to health.
 The combined search volume reported represents a 12-month rolling average.
-COVID was excluded as a subject in our study so as to not make the list of top terms too monotonous.
+COVID was excluded from our study so as not to make the list of top terms too monotonous.

 Fair Use Statement: Please share our content for editorial or discussion purposes.
-All we ask is that you link back to this page and give proper credit to RegisteredNursing.org.
+We ask that you link back to this page and give proper credit to RegisteredNursing.org.